 possible while engaging in community science.
 Using a free app called iNaturalist, anyone can

 get involved and share observations, anywhere from neighborhoods to local parks.

-This is the third year the Greater Phoenix Area will participate in the challenge and is co-
+This is the fourth year the Greater Phoenix Area will participate in the challenge and is co-

 organized by Educating Children Outdoors (ECO), Barrett Honors College, Central Arizona Conservation Alliance, Maricopa County Library, Mary Lou Fulton Teachers College, Scistarter and Maricopa County Master Naturalists.